 - a fear of death

-- a sense of detachment from oneself or reality
+- a sense of detachment from yourself or reality

 If you’ve experienced a panic attack, you might fear having another one or even avoid places or situations where you’ve had a panic attack.